Nilesh1506/BEIT-PROJECT_16_Web_Based_Student_Helpdesk_System/README.md

 # Project Title
 BEIT-PROJECT_16_Web-Based-Student-Helpdesk-System
 # Project Members
-1) Nilesh Yadav
+1) Nilesh Yadav - Group Leader
-2) Amol Beldar Beldar
+2) Amol Beldar - Member
-3) Viraj Ghag
+3) Viraj Ghag - Member
 # Brief
   As we see in our day to day college life we may notice students facing some kinds of problems which they may not directly convey it to the teachers due to many reasons.Hence to over-